mmoth-kurtis/MMotH-Fenics-UK/documentation/development_tasklist.md

 - [ ] Put all markdown files in doxygen generated documentation

 **FEniCS Functionality**
-- [ ]** Organize fenics script so that all existing cases (singe cell isometric, single cell force bc, ellipsoid LV, patient specific mesh LV)  are in one file.
-Also just organize in general**
+- [ ]** (1) Organize fenics script so that all existing cases (singe cell isometric, single cell force bc, ellipsoid LV, patient specific mesh LV)  are in one file.**
+  * First, do this for how simulations are coded. **Then** consider how to account for variable cycle period and general number of cycles.
+Adjust input file as needed
 - [ ] **Complete json input file so that the above cases can be switched between without changing anything in the fenics script.**
 - [ ] Generalize Python Myosim schemes